University of Florida – Criminology Program

 In an effort to earn an Intellectual Property Certificate, his fall course load included Patent Law (6573), Intellectual Property Litigation (6577), and Business Enterprises Survey (6068) which combines Corporations and Unincorporated Business Practices into one 5-credit class.
 He also wrote a seminar paper on criminal sanctions for copyright infringement as part of Criminal Law in the Virtual Context (6936).
 During spring, he is taking Copyright Law (6572), Trade Secret Law (6930), Media Law (6841), Income Taxation (6600), General Counsel Practicum (6930), and Intellectual Property Licensing (6936).
 His required 2L courses include Professional Responsibility (6750) and Legal Drafting (6807).
 He also took a 1 credit spring break course in Miami called Doing Business with Latin America (6930).

 Bobby was promoted to Managing Editor of the Journal of Technology Law and Policy for his 3L year.
 His main goal was to create and enact a fiscal plan that would allow the journal to be financially stable for years to come.
-To meet this goal, he is creating and maintaining a database of contact information from past journal members for fundraising and networking.
+To meet this goal, he created and maintained a database of contact information from past journal members for fundraising and networking.
 He lead the efforts to have current journal members participate in the 2017 Gators Give Back Challenge, which successfully raised funds to cover a portion of the journal’s annual expenses.
-He also implemented a three tiered sponsorship program to recognize donors to the journal and reinstated a fiscally responsible printing schedule for the journal.
+He also implemented a three tiered sponsorship program to recognize donors to the journal.